EVI-SAM: Robust, Real-time, Tightly-coupled Event-Visual-Inertial State Estimation and 3D Dense Mapping: Related Works

 \subsubsection{Stereo Depth Estimation}

-Ref.~\cite{ieng2018neuromorphic} follows a paradigm of event matching plus triangulation to realize the 3D reconstruction.
+Ref.~\cite{ieng2018neuromorphic} followed a paradigm of event matching plus triangulation to realize the 3D reconstruction.
 Ref.~\cite{zhou2018semi} and ESVO~\cite{GWPHKU:ESVO} tackled a semi-dense reconstruction problem using a pair of temporally-synchronized event cameras in stereo configuration through energy minimization methods.
-T-ESVO~\cite{T-ESVO} extends the ESVO~\cite{GWPHKU:ESVO} using TSDF to reconstruct 3D environments and re-estimate the semi-dense depth.
-Refs.~\cite{ghosh2022event,ghosh2022multi} extend the EMVS~\cite{GWPHKU:EMVS} into stereo setup to estimate depth by fusing back-projected ray densities.
-Meanwhile, learning-based methods, such as Refs.~\cite{tulyakov2019learning, nam2022stereo, ahmed2021deep}, have been applied to stereo event-based depth estimation, where different deep networks are developed to reconstruct event-based dense maps.
+T-ESVO~\cite{T-ESVO} extended the ESVO~\cite{GWPHKU:ESVO} using TSDF to reconstruct 3D environments and re-estimated the semi-dense depth.
+Refs.~\cite{ghosh2022event} and~\cite{ghosh2022multi} extended the EMVS~\cite{GWPHKU:EMVS} into stereo setup to estimate depth by fusing back-projected ray densities.
+Meanwhile, learning-based methods, such as Refs.~\cite{tulyakov2019learning, nam2022stereo, ahmed2021deep}, have been applied to stereo event-based depth estimation, where different deep networks were developed to reconstruct event-based dense maps.
 Although these learning-based methods can predict dense depth and reveal 3D structures with limited events, they may struggle to handle objects that were not included in training sets, thus leading to uncertainties in their generalization ability.
-Furthermore, these learning-based methods can only generate localized depth maps.
+Furthermore, these learning-based methods only generate localized depth maps.
 The production of globally consistent depth maps with rich texture information, such as surface mesh, remains an unexplored territory in the field of event-based vision.